emmaA89/SVM-VSK/README.md

-Free software related the the paper (cite as):
+Free Python software related the the paper (cite as):
-Variably scaled kernels as feature augmentation/extraction algorithms for classification: Fusing SVM and Naive Bayes, preprint 2019
+Learning via variably scaled kernels, preprint 2019

 This software extends the Variably Scaled Kernels for SVM.

 Authors:  C. Campi, F. Marchetti, E. Perracchione,
                  Universita' di Padova,
-                 Dipartimento di Matematica "Tullio Levi-Civita".
+                 Dipartimento di Matematica "Tullio Levi-Civita";
+                 Universita' di Genova,
+                 Dipartimento di Matematica DIMA.

-Last modified: 10/10/19.
+Last modified: 14/05/20.

-The script provides an example for using SVM-VSK as an alternative to feature extraction schemes (as explained in the related publication).
+The scripts provide examples for using SVM-VSK as feature augmentation and as an alternative to feature extraction schemes (as explained in the related publication).